 When was Esterháza Castle Built?
 Who Build It?

-Although the initial construction of the Esterháza Palace was carried out in the thirteenth century, the castle that we see today was revamped and reinvented by the Esterházy family in the seventeenth century.
+Although the initial construction of the Esterháza Palace was carried out in the thirteenth century, this castle in Austria that we see today was revamped and reinvented by the Esterházy family in the seventeenth century.